protesilaos/my-website/_codelog/2026-04-30-emacs-decent-default-sacha-chua.md

   ;; Set your favourite font for elements that are designed to always ;; be monospaced.
 The height SHOULD BE a floating point, which is ;; interpreted as relative to the `default'.
-  (set-face-attribute 'variable-pitch nil :family "Aporetic Serif Mono" :height 1.0) ;; Same as above for proportionately spaced elements.
+  (set-face-attribute 'fixed-pitch nil :family "Aporetic Serif Mono" :height 1.0) ;; Same as above for proportionately spaced elements.
 Make any ;; buffer proportionately spaced by enabling the `variable-pitch-mode'.
   ;;